 What Is a Dishonored Payment Fee?

+This type of fee is issued by banks, credit unions, landlords, cell phone companies, and many other businesses.
 Financial institutions use various fees to make money and urge borrowers to pay on time.
 Most financial products will have fees associated with them, whether they are bank loans, or online loans.

 When a payment bounces, the Creditor is not paid on time and must wait for the individual to make a payment or submit the correct financial details.
 A late charge may also be issued in addition to the dishonored payment fee, depending on the financial institution.
+A dishonored payment notice is often sent to inform a user of a bounced payment and the fee incurred.

-How Much Is a Dishonored Payment Fee?
+How Is the Penalty Calculated for a Dishonored Payment Fee?

 The cost of a dishonored payment fee varies per lender.
 The cost typically ranges from $25 to $40 for the first bounced payment.
 If more than one payment bounces, then any additional bounced payments could either be the exact cost as the first dishonored payment fee or more.